irods/irods_docs/docs/system_overview/configuration.md

     // See "Checksum Configuration" for more details.
     "default_hash_scheme": "SHA256",

-    // Encryption properties used for parallel transfer.
+    // Encryption properties used for TLS and legacy parallel transfer.
     "encryption": {
-        // EVP-supplied encryption algorithm for parallel transfer encryption.
         "algorithm": "AES-256-CBC",

-        // Key size for parallel transfer encryption.
         "key_size": 32,

-        // Number of hash rounds for parallel transfer encryption.
         "num_hash_rounds": 16,

-        // Salt size for parallel transfer encryption.
         "salt_size": 8
     },